 - However, there are exceptions for business mergers, business splits and inheritance cases.

-- Receiving a delinked payment will not disqualify the recipient from applying for payment under new schemes, including ELMs (Environmental Land Management schemes).
+- Receiving a delinked payment will not disqualify the recipient from applying for payment under new schemes, including ELMs (Environmental Land Management schemes like the SFI (Sustainable Farming Incentive)).

 - Cross compliance will not apply to delinked payments.
 However there is a regulatory baseline for farming within domestic legislation, which safeguards environment and protects the health of animals, plants and people.